 Venison Sausage and Wild Rice Quiche

-This delicious quiche is full of flavor and filled with cooked wild rice, ground venison sausage or you can substitute ground vension and smoked Gouda cheese.
-The wonderful thing about making a quiche is, you can literally use any ingredients you have on hand and the end result will be delicious.
+This delicious quiche is full of flavor.
+Filled with cooked wild rice, ground venison sausage and smoked Gouda cheese.
+Substitute ground venison and a smoked cheddar cheese for the smoked Gouda.
+Adding liquid smoke really brings out the natural flavor of the venison.
+The wonderful thing about making a quiche is you can literally use any ingredients you have on hand and the end result will be delicious.

 Deer Hunting Begins

 Today kicks off the Deer Hunting Season here in Wisconsin and the woods are ablaze with orange.
 To help kick off Deer Hunting Season, this recipe uses venison sausage and two other Wisconsin favorites; smoked Gouda cheese and wild rice.